sunnysagar/SmartFinTrack/README.md

 # SMART FINANCE TRACKER

 ## Objective
-The Finance Management System is designed to help users efficiently manage their finances by estimating and tracking daily, weekly, and monthly expenses, and providing timely notifications and insights.
+The primary objective of the finance management system is to help users efficiently manage their finances by providing tools to estimate and track daily, weekly, and monthly expenses.
+The system aims to keep users informed about their spending patterns and assist them in making informed financial decisions.

 ## Technologies Used
 - **Backend:**